halcwb/GenForm/README.md

 6. Using Expecto you need to restrict Argu to `~> 4`.

 Visual Studio it is most convenient to use the FSI with this file.
 Use of the FSI in *Visual Studion Code* is buggy.

+## Developing with `dotnet watch run`.
+Make sure that the data directory is in the root of the main project, i.e. `src/Informedica.GenForm.Service/`.
+Go to that directory and start up with `dotnet watch run`.

+In the browser 2 requests can be run:

+1. `localhost:8080/test` Giving a test request and
+2. `localhost:8080/request?bty=2017&btm=1&btd=1&wth=10&hgt=100&pgk=3689`